-Preventable risk factors such as tobacco smoking, being overweight, physical inactivity and harmful use of alcohol contribute to the global burden of non-communicable diseases.
+Preventable risk factors such as smoking tobacco, being overweight, physical inactivity and harmful use of alcohol contribute to the global burden of non-communicable diseases.
 These risk factors can be influenced by effective policies (e.g. the smoking ban) and public health campaigns.
 Here we compare the prevalence of tobacco smoking, obesity and alcohol consumption internationally over time.

-Tobacco smoking is a risk factor for cancer, stroke, coronary heart disease, respiratory diseases such as chronic obstructive pulmonary disease (COPD), and smoking while pregnant can lead to low birth weight and illnesses among infants.
-The World Health Organisation (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.
+Smoking tobacco is a risk factor for cancer, stroke, coronary heart disease and respiratory diseases such as chronic obstructive pulmonary disease (COPD).
+Smoking while pregnant can lead to low birth weight and illnesses among infants.
+The World Health Organization (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.

-Daily smoking has decreased in most OECD countries since 2000.
-In the Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 27% in 2000 to 16% in 2016 (a decrease of 11%), but then increased to 17% in 2017.
-Between 2000 and 2017, the largest decreases among the comparator countries were in the Netherlands (a decrease of 15%) and Denmark (a decrease of 14%).
-In 2017, Spain had the highest rate of tobacco smoking out of the countries for which there was data, with 25% of the country’s adult population classified as daily smokers.
+Daily smoking has decreased in most OECD countries since 2006.
+In Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 22% in 2006 to 16% in 2016, but has since increased slightly to 17% in 2018.
+Between 2006 and 2018, the largest decreases among the comparator countries were in the Netherlands (from 25% to 16%) and New Zealand (from 21% to 13%).
+In 2018, France had the highest rate of tobacco smoking out of the countries for which there was data, with 25% of the country’s adult population classified as daily smokers.
 Canada, Sweden, and the United States had the lowest proportion of adults who were daily smokers at 10%.